alibaba/GraphScope/docs/deployment/deploy_graphscope_with_helm.md

 ## Offline Installation
-While it's convenient to install graphscope by quering the remote repository, users may want to use it in some environment that doesn't have internet access.
+While it's convenient to install graphscope by querying the remote repository, users may want to use it in some environment that doesn't have internet access.
 Or user may want to make some customization of the charts before installation.

 To cater these needs, We provide two ways to install graphscope by helm without internet access.